 Osmotic diuretics (eg, mannitol) given IV are an alternative to lower ICP and maintain serum osmolality.
 However, they should be reserved for patients whose condition is deteriorating or used preoperatively for patients with hematomas.
-Mannitol 20% solution is given 0.5 to 1 g/kg IV (2.5 to 5 mL/kg) over 15 to 30 min and repeated in a dose ranging from 0.25 to 0.5 g/kg (1.25 to 2.5 mL/kg) given as often as needed (usually q 6 to 8 h); it lowers ICP for a few hours.
+Mannitol 20% solution is given 0.5 to 1 g/kg IV (2.5 to 5 mL/kg) over 15 to 30 minutes and repeated in a dose ranging from 0.25 to 0.5 g/kg (1.25 to 2.5 mL/kg) given as often as needed (usually every 6 to 8 hours); it lowers ICP for a few hours.
 Mannitol must be used cautiously in patients with severe coronary artery disease, heart failure, renal insufficiency, or pulmonary vascular congestion because mannitol rapidly expands intravascular volume.
 Because osmotic diuretics increase renal excretion of water relative to sodium, prolonged use of mannitol may also result in water depletion and hypernatremia.
 Furosemide 1 mg/kg IV is also helpful to decrease total body water, particularly when the transient hypervolemia associated with mannitol is to be avoided.
 Fluid and electrolyte balance should be monitored closely while osmotic diuretics are used.

 Therapeutic systemic hypothermia has not proved helpful.